 Jinny’s experience includes advising:

-- Lendlease in connection with Barangaroo
+- Lendlease in connection with the Barangaroo development

 Jinny graduated from the University of New South Wales with a Bachelor of Laws, and a Bachelor of Science (First Class Honours and University Medal).
 She has practised with Herbert Smith Freehills since 2001.
 Jinny is a regular presenter at conferences, as well as client training and in-house seminars.
-She has been a member of the Tax Institute of Australia’s NSW Office of State Revenue Liaison Committee, which provides feedback to the NSW government on draft legislation, revenue rulings and policy matters.
+She is also a member of the Tax Institute of Australia’s NSW Office of State Revenue Liaison Committee, which provides feedback to the NSW government on draft legislation, revenue rulings and policy matters.